Beyond real blow-up: Masuda detours and complex holonomy: Comments

 \subsection{Global aspects}

-Blow-up in real time, for \emph{generic polynomial or rational ODEs} and one-dimensional $x\in\C$, has been discussed in \cite{FiedlerShilnikov, FiedlerYamaguti} from the viewpoint of global $C^0$ orbit equivalence, as defined in \ref{defequi}.
-The polynomial case $\dot x=P(x)$ was reviewed in section \ref{Scalar} above and appeared, e.g., in separatrices at blow-up.
-Blow-up and blow-down separatrices where given by stable and unstable manifolds of separatrix saddles in the Poincaré compactification at $x=\infty\in\CP^1=\widehat{\C}$.
-Generic rational vector fields
+Blow-up in real time, for \emph{generic polynomial or rational ODEs} in scalar $x\in\C$, has been discussed in \cite{FiedlerShilnikov, FiedlerYamaguti} from the viewpoint of global $C^0$ orbit equivalence, as defined in \ref{defequi}.
+The polynomial case $\dot x=P(x)$ was reviewed in section \ref{Scalar} above and reappeared, e.g., in separatrices at blow-up.
+See sections \ref{C2m}, \ref{Hamm}, \ref{Con}.
+Blow-up and blow-down separatrices where given by stable and unstable leafs of separatrix saddles in the Poincaré compactification at $x=\infty\in\CP^1=\widehat{\C}$.
+Regularized generic rational vector fields